NDIS/disability consumer support

 ECCV is currently coordinating the Transition Support Package project.

-ECCV is currently coordinating the TSP project which is funded until June 2020 by the Department of Health and Human Services (DHHS).
+The Transition Support Package (TSP) project is funded by the Department of Health and Human Services (DHHS).

 Good Governance for an NDIS Environment